att-innovate/squanch/docs/source/gettingStarted.rst

 .. code:: python

+    from squanch import *
     import time
-	from squanch.qstream import *
-	from squanch.qubit import *
-	from squanch.gates import *

-	numSystems = 100000
+    num_systems = 100000

     # Without streams: make a bunch of Bell pairs
-	startNoStream = time.time()
+    start = time.time()
-	for _ in range(numSystems):
+    for _ in range(num_systems):
         a, b = QSystem(2).qubits
         H(a)
         CNOT(a, b)
-	print "Creating {} bell pairs without streams: {:.3f}s".format(numSystems, time.time() - startNoStream)
+    print("Creating {} bell pairs without streams: {:.3f}s".format(num_systems, time.time() - start))

     # With a stream: make a bunch of Bell pairs
-	startStream = time.time()
+    start = time.time()
-	stream = QStream(2, numSystems)
+    stream = QStream(2, num_systems)
-	for qSys in stream:
+    for qsys in stream:
-	    a, b = qSys.qubits
+        a, b = qsys.qubits
         H(a)
         CNOT(a, b)
-	print "Creating {} bell pairs with streams:    {:.3f}s".format(numSystems, time.time() - startStream)
+    print("Creating {} bell pairs with streams:    {:.3f}s".format(num_systems, time.time() - start))

 .. parsed-literal::

     Creating 100000 bell pairs without streams: 5.564s Creating 100000 bell pairs with streams:    2.355s

 Using agents in your simulations
 --------------------------------

 So far, we've touched on features that mostly have analogues in other quantum computing frameworks.
-However, SQUANCH is a quantum *networking* simulator, and its core feature set is the ability to easily simulate agents manipulating and transferring quantum inforamtion between each other concurrently.
+However, SQUANCH is a quantum *networking* simulator, designed specifically for easily and concurrently simulating multiple agents which manipulate and transfer quantum inforamtion between each other.

 An :ref:`Agent <agent>` generalizes the notion of a quantum-classical "actor".
 Agents are programmed by extending the base Agent class to contain the runtime logic in the ``run()`` function.
 In simulations, Agents run in separate processes, so it is necessary to explicitly pass in input and output structures, including the shared Hilbert space the Agents act on, and a multiprocessed return dictionary for outputting data from runtime.
 Both of these are included in the :ref:`Agents <agent>` module.